M-Scott-Lassiter/Excel-File-Cataloger/README.md

 All HTML, CSS, and Javascript is self contained within a single file.

 ## Tags Table and Data Validation
 Tags are stored in a table on the WebpageBuilder sheet named "Tags".
 The "Tag Name" column has data validation applied to prevent duplicate entries.
-To make the data validation apply dynamically to the whole column, a named range called "TagNameList" is defined in the Name Manager.
+To make the data validation apply dynamically to the whole column, a named range called `TagNameList` is defined in the Name Manager.

 # License